esp/esp.github.io/_docs/01-concepts/04-esp-js-di/08-dependency-resolvers.md

         };
     }
 }
-var container = new Container();
+let container = new Container();
 container.addResolver('domResolver', new DomResolver());
-// Note the usage of 'isResolverKey' so the container can distinguish this from a normal object.
+// When using a resolve key to create the registered item we need to add a 'isResolverKey' property.
+// This lets the container know the object you're passing to `register` isn't what should be returned when something calls resolve,
-// This is only required when you don't register a constructor function or prototype. container.register('view', { resolver: 'domResolver', domId : 'theDomId', isResolverKey: true });
+// rather it'll use this object to create the object in question and return that to the caller. container.register('view', { resolver: 'domResolver', domId : 'theDomId', isResolverKey: true });
-var view = container.resolve('view');
+let view = container.resolve('view');
 console.log(view.description);
 ```